SAP/jenkins-library/documentation/docs/scenarios/xsa-deploy/Readme.md

         setupCommonPipelineEnvironment script: this
     }
     stage('build') {
-        mtaBuild: script: this // mode XSA should be provided in .pipeline/config.yml }
+        mtaBuild: script: this // mtaBuild.buildTarget should be set to "XSA" in .pipeline/config.yml }

     stage('deploy') {